 They may require a driver’s licence to travel to clients’ homes or within the community, and attend evening community meetings.

 Education and training

-To become a welfare worker, you usually need to complete a qualification in community services work.
+To become a welfare worker, you usually need to gain a formal qualification in community services work.

-The Certificate IV in Community Services Work and the Diploma of Community Services Work are offered at TAFE colleges and other registered training organisations throughout Western Australia.
-Browse courses through Jobs and Skills WA and My Skills to find a registered provider near you.
+The Certificate III and IV in Community Services and the Diploma of Community Services are offered at TAFE colleges and other registered training organisations throughout Western Australia.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

 Apprenticeships and traineeships

 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.